 One Child is a non-profit organization made to provide disadvantaged children with fresh clothes and new school supplies.
 ‘One Child’ stocks and facilitates their own store in which parents can take their children there to pick out a backpack and fill it with all sorts of school supplies.
 You can fill it with pens, pencils, highlighters, notebooks, and much more.
 But that’s not all.
 Each child that visits their store can be awarded fresh new clothes.
 Your child can receive two pairs of jeans, three shirts, socks, underwear, and much more.
 The ‘One Child’ website is filled with all sorts of information on how to get your hands on this amazing program.

 Children’s Fund is a group put together by the people in San Mateo County.
 This group offers children from grades K-12 a backpack full of school supplies to get them ready for the new school year.
 The backpacks are tailored to your child’s specific grade level so there will be no worries as to if they’re getting the right supply.
 This program was conducted during July of 2017.
-It’s not made clear if they are doing the same drive for the summer of 2018 but there is a phone number to call for more information.
+It’s not made clear if they are doing the same drive for this summer but there is a phone number to call for more information.